Objective-Function Free Multi-Objective Optimization: Rate of Convergence and Performance of an Adagrad-like algorithm: Numerical results

 \subsection{Experiments on CUTEst instances.}

 In a first set of experiments, we constructed bi-objective unconstrained instances from the single-objective unconstrained problems in the CUTEst collection~\cite{gratton2025s2mpj} by adding a squared $\ell_2$-norm regularizer as a second objective.
 We excluded all problems with optimal value equal to $0$ in order to obtain proper bi-objective instances.
-Overall, we built 124 instances; the names of used CUTEst problems are reported in Table \ref{tab::cutestinst} along with their dimension that goes up to $4999$.
+Overall, we built 124 instances; the names of used CUTEst problems are reported in Table \ref{tab::cutestinst} along with their dimension that goes up to $4999$\footnote{The problem dimensions are derived from the CUTEst test set available online at \url{https://github.com/GrattonToint/S2MPJ}.
+Although these dimensions may occasionally differ from those in the official CUTEst repository, we opted to use the MATLAB version.}.
 All runs were initialized from the standard starting points provided by \cite{gratton2025s2mpj}.
 We stopped the algorithms as soon as a Pareto critical point is reached or in case a limit of 100000 number of gradient evaluations of the form $(\nabla f_1(x), \ldots,\nabla f_m(x))$ is reached.
 For a fair comparison, for~\texttt{MO-Descent} we counted the number of function evaluations $f(x)$ divided by the problem dimension $n$ and added this quantity to the number of gradient evaluations.

 We report in Figure~\ref{fig:cutest+2norm} the performance profiles~\cite{dolan2002benchmarking} related to the number of gradient (and weighted function) evaluations.
 Clearly, no function evaluations are required by~\texttt{MO-Adagrad}.
 While~\texttt{MO-Descent} requires a smaller number of gradient and function evaluations in case a Pareto critical point is reached,~\texttt{MO-Adagrad} turns to be more robust solving the 89\% of instances (\texttt{MO-Descent} only solves the 77\% of instances).